-- Altum Videtur: DUM SPIRO SPERO.
-Also, "VANITAS", a song from the album.
+- Altum Videtur: DUM SPIRO SPERO, which translates to "While I breathe, I hope".
+Also, "VANITAS"note , a song from the album.

-- Ambiguous Gender: More in the early days when they were in the Visual Kei movement.
+- Ambiguous Gender: More in the early days when they were more blatant with their Visual Kei stylings.
 This video is one of the best examples.

-- Animated Music Video: "Agitated Screams of Maggots" and "Different Sense".
+- Animated Music Video: The PVs for "Agitated Screams of Maggots" and "Different Sense"note .

 - Captain Obvious: They have a song called "I Will Die in Loneliness, Because I'm Lonely".

-- Careful With That Axe: Kyo has a very strong tendency to play this trope COMPLETELY STRAIGHT, with his trademark screeching death voice suddenly popping up on seemingly light and clean songs.
+- Careful With That Axe: Kyo, with his trademark screeching death voice suddenly popping up on seemingly light and clean songs.